Rail directions: Poland

+Soviet Union

-In Russia (and ex-USSR countries), the "even direction" is usually north- and eastbound, while the "odd direction" is south- and westbound.
+In Russia and former-USSR countries the "even direction" is usually north- and eastbound, while the "odd direction" is south- and westbound.
 Trains travelling "even" and "odd" usually receive even and odd numbers as well as track and signal numbers, respectively.

 Circumferential directions

 In double track loop lines – such as those encircling a city – the tracks, trains and trackside equipment can be identified by their relative distance from the centre of the loop.
 Inner refers to the track and its trains that are closer to the topological centre.
 Outer refers to the track and its trains that are furthermost from the topological centre.
 One example is the City Circle line in the Sydney Trains system.

 For circle routes, the directions may indicate clockwise or counterclockwise (anti-clockwise) bound trains.
 For example, on the Circle line of London Underground or the loop of the Central line, the directions are often referred to as "inner rail" (anti-clockwise) or "outer rail" (clockwise).

 The same practice is used for circle routes in Japan, such as the Yamanote Line in Tokyo and the Osaka Loop Line, where directions are usually referred to as "outer" (外回り, soto-mawari) and "inner" (内回り, uchi-mawari), in a system where trains go clockwise on the outer track and counter-clockwise on the inner track.